 Casabermeja is a little pueblo Blanco located some 25 km north of Malaga, the provincial capital.
 With a land area of only about 66 sq. km. and a population of a little over 3000, this tiny village with its whitewashed structures and steep, narrow streets radiate the same enchanting aura characteristic of the rustic white villages that dot the mountainsides of the Malaga province.

 The white buildings and winding, narrow streets are the last visible traces of the long Moorish occupation in this region.
 The Moors were not the first occupants here though.
-Archaeological finds in neighboring villages show that perhaps Romans and Phoenicians once lived here.
-Interestingly, prehistoric people are believed to have settled here some time in the past.
+Archaeological finds in neighbouring villages show that perhaps Romans and Phoenicians once lived here.
+Interestingly, prehistoric people are believed to have settled here sometime in the past.

 Some interesting historical sites include the cave paintings at Piedras de Cabrera, the Iglesia de Nuestra Señora del Socorro, the Torre Zambra, and the Cementerio Municipal de San Sebastian.

 Although most of the restaurants mentioned above serve traditional Spanish/Mediterranean cuisine, there are still some that offer international dishes.
-Some of the delicious local specialties are: olla de la era, migas, conejo al arillo, gazpacho, borrachuelos, tortas de aceite, and tortas de limon.
+Some of the delicious local specialities are olla de la era, migas, conejo al arillo, gazpacho, borrachuelos, tortas de aceite, and tortas de limon.